 Early versions of Ethernet were comparatively slow.
 The latest versions of Ethernet operate at 10 Gigabits per second.
 This is the fastest version of Ethernet.
 At the data link layer, the frame structure is almost the same for all speeds of Ethernet.
-The Ethernet frame structure adds headers and trailers around the Layer 3 PDU to encapsulate the message being sent, as shown in Figure 4.3.
-Ethernet II is the Ethernet frame format used in TCP/IP networks.
+The Ethernet frame structure adds headers and trailers around the Layer 3 PDU to encapsulate the message, as shown in Figure 4.3.
+Ethernet II is the Ethernet frame format uses in TCP/IP networks.

 Ethernet minimum size is 64 bytes and maximum size is 1518 bytes.
 This includes all bytes from the Destination MAC Address field through the FCS (Frame Check Sequence) field.
 The Preamble field is not included when describing the size of a frame.

-Every frame which is less than 64 bytes in length is considered a “runt frame” or “collision fragment” and is automatically discarded by receiving stations.
-Frames with more than 1500 bytes of data are considered “jumbo” or “baby giant frames”.
-If the frame is less then or greater then above mention size, the receiving device drops the frame.
+Every frame which is less than 64 bytes in length considered a “runt frame” or “collision fragment” and is automatically discarded by receiving stations.
+Frames with more than 1500 bytes of data considered “jumbo” or “baby giant frames”.
+If the frame is less than or greater than above mention size, the receiving device drops the frame.

 The Ethernet Frame Fields

 The preamble This field has 8 bytes.
 Start Frame Delimiter (SFD), also called the start of frame( 1 Byte) and the Preamble field has (7 bytes).
-This field is used for synchronization between the sending and receiving nodes and devices.
-These first eight bytes of the frame are used to acquire the attention of the receiving nodes.
+Sending and receiving nodes and devices use this field for synchronization.
+The first eight bytes of the frame acquire the attention of the receiving nodes.
 These first few bytes tell the receivers to get ready to receive a new frame.

 Destination MAC Address Field

 Destination MAC Address Field has 6-byte, the identifier for the recipient.
-This address is used by Layer 2.
-The address in the frame is compared to the MAC address of the device.
+The address in the frame and MAC address of the device is compared.
 If there is a match, the device accepts the frame.
 Can be a unicast, multicast or broadcast address.